Close Menu

 Finite and infinite arithmetic Progressions

 In the above examples no. 1 & 2 having finite number of terms.
 Such arithmetic Progressions is called finite A.P.
-In the same way above examples no. 3 & 4 having infinite number of terms.
+In the same way as the above examples no. 3 & 4 having infinite number of terms.
 So they are called infinite arithmetic Progressions

 Formula for finding the nth term or general term of AP formula